 Minimum job weights are listed on our Pricing & Order Form.
 We can accommodate smaller jobs, but they will be charged the minimum weight per process.
 A job is defined as a single fleece or batch of fleece that is processed together.
 An order can have multiple jobs as specified on the Pricing & Order From (download above).

-We accept sheep’s wool with a staple length between two and six inches.
+We accept sheep’s wool with a staple length between two and seven inches.
 We cannot accept fleece from farms that use wood shavings as bedding as the shavings stick to the fleece and can damage our equipment.
 Additionally we cannot process hair or dual coated breeds of sheep.
 We reserve the right to reject any fleece for any reason.
 For more info check out our FAQ page here.

 (Also known as scouring)